AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## I cannot purchase more pay-as-you-go instances.
 What do I do?

 If you have reached the maximum number of pay-as-you-go instances that you can purchase, you cannot purchase more pay-as-you-go instances.
-For more information, see the "Instance limits" section in [Limits](/intl.en-US/Product Introduction/Limits.md).
+For more information, see the "Instance limits" section in [Limits](/intl.en-US/Product Introduction/Limits.mdsection_tbg_zdx_wdb).
 You can log on to the ECS console and click Privileges in the upper-right corner of the Overview page to view your resource quotas.
-For more information, see [t123837.md\#]().
+For more information, see [View quotas \(old version\)]().

+## How can I view the resource quota?

+For more information about how to view the limits and quotas of resources, see [Limits](/intl.en-US/Product Introduction/Limits.md).

 ## Am I still charged for a pay-as-you-go instance after it is stopped either manually or due to an overdue payment?

 **Stopped due to an overdue payment**: When a payment becomes overdue within your account, your pay-as-you-go instance is automatically stopped and billing for the instance stops.
 Instances do not always stay in the Stopped state after they are stopped due to overdue payments.
-For more information, see [t9586.md\#](/intl.en-US/Pricing/Billing methods/Pay-as-you-go.md).
+For more information, see [Pay-as-you-go](/intl.en-US/Pricing/Billing methods/Pay-as-you-go.md).

 **Manually stopped**: You can stop a running pay-as-you-go instance by using the ECS console or by calling the StopInstance operation.
 When the instance is stopped, its status changes to **Stopped**.
 Billing for stopped pay-as-you-go instances is based on their network types.

 -   VPC: You can enable the No Fees for Stopped Instances \(VPC-Connected\) feature.
     -   After the feature is enabled, billing for pay-as-you-go instances in VPCs starts when the instances are created, stops when the instances enter the **Stopped** state, and resumes when the instances are started.
 When a pay-as-you-go instance enters the Stopped state, the No Fees for Stopped Instances \(VPC-Connected\) feature stops billing only for the vCPUs, memory, and public IP address of the instance.
 You continue to be billed for other resources such as disks and EIPs of the instance.
-For more information, see [t9595.md\#](/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md).
+For more information, see [No Fees for Stopped Instances \(VPC-Connected\)](/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md).
     -   After the feature is disabled, billing for pay-as-you-go instances continues when they are stopped.
 -   Classic network: You are billed for ECS instances in the classic network regardless of whether they are in the **Stopped** state.